-Much of our strategy with Scottish Attainment Challenge and Pupil Equity Fund resourcing is building on established good practice which is aiming to improve outcomes for learners in the recovery phase.
-We will continue to focus staff resourcing on key areas such as Year Group Teams, Numeracy and Literacy improvements as well as the health and wellbeing drive.
+Much of our strategy with Pupil Equity Fund resourcing is building on established good practice which is aiming to improve outcomes for learners.
+We will continue to focus staff resourcing on key areas such as Year Group Teams, Numeracy and Literacy, Health and wellbeing and Digital learning improvements.

-- Principal Teachers appointed to be part of Year Group Teams who will focus support strategies around identified groups and individuals within each year group. - A Depute Head Teacher PEF will coordinate our work to support our most vulnerable learners. - Principal Teachers of Numeracy will concentrate our efforts around improving Numeracy skills as well as supporting STEM initiatives. - We will support the NLC strategy to enhance staffing for our school to support recovery. - More staff will support our Support for Learning Department. - We will continue to renew and update our IT systems and hardware. - We will work in partnership with Action for Children
+- The DHT PEF, other promoted staff, partner colleagues and extra staff will continue to support our most vulnerable learners and their families over time. - A Depute Head Teacher PEF will coordinate our work to support our most vulnerable learners. - We will support the NLC strategy to enhance staffing for our school to support recovery. - More staff will help our Support for Learning Department.